nullobject/bulb/README.md

 JavaScript.
 It provides a simple API for writing event-based programs in a declarative style.

-The main data type introduced by Bulb is called a *signal*.
-A signal can represent any time-varying source of values &mdash; for example, the value of a text input, a periodic timer, or even the position of the mouse pointer in the browser.
+The main data structure introduced by Bulb is called a *signal*.
+A signal represents a time-varying source of values &mdash; for example, the value of a text input, a periodic timer, or even the position of the mouse pointer in the browser window.

 The Bulb API provides many functions for creating signals from existing sources (e.g. AJAX requests, DOM events, timers, etc.) and for performing operations on